TechnologyEnhancedLearning/nhse-tel-frontend/docs/installation/installing-with-npm.md

 ## Requirements

-To use NHS.UK frontend in your projects with npm you must:
+To use NHS.UK frontend TEL in your projects with npm you must:

 1. Have [Node.js](https://nodejs.org/en/) installed.
 We recommend using the [long-term support (LTS)](https://nodejs.org/en/download/) version of Nodejs, which also includes [npm](https://www.npmjs.com/).